 Described by poet and designer William Morris as ‘the most beautiful village in England’, Bibury is one of the Cotswolds’ most popular and picturesque spots.
-Famed for its trout farm and the row of pretty stone cottages known as Arlington Row, this tiny village on the banks of the River Coln is one not to miss when visiting the Cotswolds, says local expert Jessica, who shares her tips on the best things to do in Bibury as well as where to eat, drink and stay in the village.
+Famed for its trout farm and the row of pretty stone cottages known as Arlington Row, this tiny village on the banks of the River Coln is one not to miss when visiting the Cotswolds, says local expert Jessica, who shares her tips on the best things to do in Bibury as well as where to eat, drink and stay in this beautiful village.

 Bibury’s history

 Bibury has a history dating back to the Iron Age, with the remains of a hill fort and Roman villa discovered near the village.
-In the 8th century the estates in the village were given to Earl Leppas and his daughter, who was named Beaga.
+In the 8th century, the estates in the village were given to Earl Leppas and his daughter, who was named Beaga.
 It was known back then as ‘Beagan-byring’, and by the time of the Domesday Book of 1086 it had become ‘Becheberie’, before evolving to Bibury.

 The River Coln’s reputation as a trout stream brought renown – and visitors – to the area.
 Bibury became a famous beauty spot, enthralling not only William Morris but also the poet and satirist Alexander Pope, who described it as having a ‘pleasing prospect’ in 1726.